Gas Works Park: Play barn and picnic shelter

 The buildings date back to the original coal-gas facility (ca 1910) and were constructed of wood.
 The pump house (also known as the exhauster house) is about 7340 ft2 and the boiler house is about 5720 ft2.
 The wood frames of both buildings remain intact and in place on concrete slab foundations.

 The boiler house, now the picnic shelter, originally housed two boilers.
 One provided steam for the gasification process; the other provided steam for the steam engines that powered the pump house compressors.
-The tubes from one boiler remain in place at the eastern end of the building and are an impressive display of seldom-seen industrial technology.
+The tubes from one boiler remain in place at the eastern end of the building and are a display of seldom-seen industrial technology.

 The pump house is now the play barn.
 Most of the pumps, compressors, and piping are still in place.
 The 3000 hp compressor's 10 ST flywheel ran continuously to keep the plant operating 24 hours a day.
 In this building air was compressed for the oxygen-extraction process, the oxygen was then pumped to the generators for the first stage of gas manufacturing, and the final product was compressed and pumped to either the storage tank or down the lines of main to customers.

 Outside the play barn, the sole surviving smoke arrestor hood has been refurbished as a play structure for climbing.
 Designed and built by the company in 1935, three were installed in order to reduce pollutant emissions.

 Concrete train trestles now form a part of the GWP entrance.
 They were part of the original 1906 gas plant and ran along the north side of the office and laboratories building.
 Nothing remains of this building, but the trestles show where the train tracks ended and coal was delivered.
 Coal cars would ride up the trestles and release coal into hoppers parked under the trestles.